thisbailiwick/har-data-processing/readme.md

 npm run process -- ./data/network.har
 ```

-This will generate a `.csv` file in the current directory with the same name as the `.har` file.
+This will generate a `.csv` file in the `generated-csv` directory with the same name as the `.har` file.
 It will process all network calls in the `.har` file.

 If you would like to filter out to specific (`js`, `css`, `jpg`, etc.) files, you can add a fourth parameter to the command: